tomcookedeveloper/solfetta/README.md

 In this mode, the button labels show the musical notes as they are named in your currently selected key.

 I initially thought that the thing to do would be to "master" solfa and then move on to learning the mapping of solfa syllables to note names for each key.
-I've since moved on to thinking that this is unnecessary and switching between solfa and note names helps to keep things interesting.
-Just like with a real instrument it's probably best to build up confidence in playing in different keys one or two at a time.
+In practice I've found that after getting quite good at solfa I wanted to move towards mapping solfa directly onto my instrument in a given key without focusing on note names all that much.
+Nevertheless I think there will be times when the notes mode is still useful.

 Accidentals are shown using sharps in keys where the key signature contains sharps and flats where the key signature contains flats.
 This is a compromise over the proper approach of flattening on the way down and sharpening on the way up but it reduces clutter and I think it's sufficient for ear training.